quii/learn-go-with-tests/hello-world.md

 I _wouldn't_ push to master though, because I plan to refactor next.
 It is nice to commit at this point in case you somehow get into a mess with refactoring - you can always go back to the working version.

-There's not a lot to refactor here, but we can introduce another language feature _constants_.
+There's not a lot to refactor here, but we can introduce another language feature, _constants_.

 ### Constants